Approaches I integrate

 Parts-informed work can be helpful when someone feels caught between different inner responses — one part wanting change, while another feels anxious, critical, protective, overwhelmed, or shut down.

-In my practice, parts work is integrated with relational psychotherapy, Transactional Analysis, Sensorimotor Psychotherapy, and Deep Brain Reorienting (DBR), and attention to the nervous system.
-The aim is not only greater understanding, but a deeper sense of safety, steadiness, and connection.
+In my practice, parts-informed work is integrated with relational psychotherapy, Transactional Analysis, Sensorimotor Psychotherapy, Deep Brain Reorienting (DBR), and attention to the nervous system.
+The aim is not only greater understanding, but a deeper sense of safety, steadiness, and connection — both within yourself and in relationship with others.

 -

-EMDR-informed work draws on selected elements of EMDR (Eye Movement Desensitisation and Reprocessing), a trauma-focused therapy designed to help the brain process experiences that have remained insufficiently integrated.
+EMDR-informed work draws on selected elements of EMDR — Eye Movement Desensitisation and Reprocessing — a trauma-focused therapy developed to support the processing of experiences that have remained insufficiently integrated.

-EMDR uses bilateral stimulation — such as eye movements or alternating taps — while aspects of experience are briefly held in mind.
-This can help distressing memories become less charged and more fully integrated.
+EMDR uses bilateral stimulation — such as eye movements, alternating sounds, or taps — while aspects of an experience are briefly held in mind.
+This can help the brain reprocess distressing material so that memories become less emotionally charged and more clearly located in the past.

 -

-This may include building resources for steadiness, working gently with activation and boundaries, and supporting integration across body, emotion, and thought.
-As throughout my work, pacing matters, and stability comes before intensity.
+This may include building resources for steadiness, working gently with activation and boundaries, exploring protective responses, and supporting integration across body, emotion, and thought.
+As throughout my work, pacing matters: stability comes before intensity, and the body is approached as something to collaborate with rather than overcome.

 Read more: